Ventura Pedestrian Accident Lawyers

 - $5,000 for property damage in an accident

 As an injured pedestrian, you have the right to file an insurance claim against the at-fault motorist’s coverage.
 If the driver does not have enough insurance to meet your needs or the claim is unsuccessful, you could escalate your case to a personal injury lawsuit.
-Our car accident lawyer in Ventura is prepared to take on your case and fight for a fair recovery for your damages.
+Our Ventura car accident lawyer is prepared to take on your case and fight for a fair recovery for your damages.

 Potential Compensation After a Ventura Pedestrian Accident

 If you get hurt in a pedestrian accident in Ventura, you are most likely facing massive medical bills, thousands of dollars in lost wages, rental car costs, transportation expenses, legal fees and other overwhelming losses.
 Bringing an injury claim against the driver who caused your accident can provide financial relief by helping you recoup the costs associated with getting hit by a car.

 The financial compensation that is potentially available for a pedestrian accident in Ventura includes:

 - Lost income and future capacity to earn a living